 - Intravenous (IV) sedation is administered directly into the bloodstream, causing a sleep-like state.
 You will have no awareness of the procedure taking place.
 Patients will not be able to eat or drink for at least eight hours before undergoing IV anesthesia.
 Wisdom teeth extractions, dental implant procedures, and other more involved outpatient procedures are commonly done with a combination of IV sedation and local anesthesia.
 You will need a designated driver to take you home after your procedure if you receive IV sedation.

 Your comfort and peace of mind are important to us.
 Please review this information carefully so that you are fully informed of the choices we offer at our oral surgery practices located in Avon, Glastonbury, and Enfield.

 Drs.
-Lieblich, Fletcher, and Gill at Avon Oral, Facial and Dental Implant Surgery, are trained and qualified to administer several types of anesthesia for your oral surgery procedure.
+Lieblich, Fletcher, Gill, and Ambrogio at Avon Oral, Facial and Dental Implant Surgery, are trained and qualified to administer several types of anesthesia for your oral surgery procedure.
 Please give us a call at one of our offices, located in Avon, Glastonbury, and Enfield, to schedule a consultation with one of the oral surgeons for your customized treatment plan and to discuss available anesthesia options with you.